Cray-HPE/docs-csm/operations/boot_orchestration/Sessions.md

 [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs) for that node will fail.
 The associated error message in BOS for that component is generally not specific about the true cause of the problem.

-In CSM 1.7, this behavior is improved by having locked nodes removed by the `session-setup` operator as part of its initial filtering.
+In CSM 1.7, this behavior is improved by having the `session-setup` operator remove locked nodes as part of its initial filtering.